DevExpress/dataprocessingapi-mvp-example/README.md

 ## Product Development Plans

-Our customers did not show much interest in this solution.
-At present, we have no plans to develop it further.
-Should market demand change, we will certainly revisit this and publish announcements/posts on our website.
+At present, we have no plans to enhance this product further.
+Should market demand change, we will certainly revisit this and publish announcements/posts on DevExpress.com.